home-assistant/developers.home-assistant/docs/creating_component_code_review.md

 ### 6. Event names

 Prefix component event names with the domain name.
 For example, use `netatmo_person` instead of `person` for the `netatmo` component.
-Please be mindful of the data structure as mentioned in the [Data Docs](https://data.home-assistant.io/docs/events/#database-table).
+Please be mindful of the data structure as documented on our [Data Science portal](https://data.home-assistant.io/docs/events/#database-table).

 ### 7. Tests